SchweitzerGAO/SERA-LLM/README.md

 > Intern working log below
 ## Day 1: Description-as-Document with ChatGPT WebUI

+Description-as-Document is a method which deems the `description` field returned

 1. Implemented description-as-document retrieval from google

 2. Tested prompts for ChatGPT for prompt deep-processing and prompt-RAG